sandeshwar/event-scheduler/app-description.md

 1. **For Moderators**: Use the "Create Community Event Scheduler" menu item in your subreddit to create a new event scheduler post
 2. **For Users**: Click "Open Event Scheduler" on any event scheduler post to view and interact with events
-3. **Creating Events**: Use the "Create Event" tab to add new events with all necessary details
+3. **Creating Events (moderators only)**: Use the "Create Event" tab to add new events with all necessary details
 4. **Participating**: RSVP to events you're interested in and receive updates about event status

 ## Event Categories